NassimKhal/hello-k3s-ansible/README.md

 - 🔐 SSH private keys stored in **GitHub Secrets**
 - ☁️ AWS access via **OIDC GitHub Identity Federation**
 - 🧱 Terraform IAM user has a **minimal IAM policy** (except for temporary use of EC2FullAccess)
+- 🛡️ Terraform code is continuously scanned for security issues with Checkov
+- 🧹 Ansible playbooks are continuously linted for quality

 ---